seanbreckenridge/dbsentinel/README.md

 - Display all the cached info as a basic SPA
 - Ping unapproved instance to get a list of all unapproved items periodically
 - API which the SPA requests to (and anyone else can use -- should allow CORS anything on it)
-- integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot) so that sources added there get added to the website
+- integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot) so that sources added there get added to the website (also allow items which arent in #feed -- so this can source anything)
 - let a user request their list and only show items that arent on their list already